Teetertater/MARLAnts/README.md

 NumPy

 **Run:**
+To use the environment I created, you will have to build it first.
+You can do this by running  ``` pip install -e .``` within the "tower" directory.

 The entry point for V1 is tower_q_learning.py.
 Running the script will display the visualization using the previous q-learning table.
 I have included the optimal example in qtable_1.npy.